Thornton has plenty of water — it’s just in the wrong place. And that’s a very Colorado story.

 Cost of creating clean water are rising sharply

-The water treatment plan Thornton recently finished to replace older systems and handle growth cost about $100 million.
+The water treatment plant Thornton recently finished to replace older systems and handle growth cost about $100 million.
 Detoxing Thornton’s water after a Poudre channel bender would require a treatment plant costing at least $800 million, Hunt said.
 The annual operating costs of that kind of specialized plant would also be $44 million more than Thornton’s current treatment plants.

 Wockner counters that Thornton was serious enough about using the Poudre that officials invited him down I-25 to lunch to discuss it in the early 2000s, and that a Poudre option has been part of Thornton’s array of proposed solutions since then.